 You can then search as 1000’s do each day in our “Find My Optician” application for your local area pathways or for specific practitioners who provide the service.

 You may be asking why these services are not included in the standard eye examination.
 Quite simply the NHS funded sight test provided to over 65% of the population is free to them but funded by the NHS.
 The funding figure for a standard sight test cannot cover the additional time, knowhow and equipment needed.
-This is why additional tests outside of an enhanced community service are charged indidually.
-The setting up of local and regional services allows for local CCGs to pay your professional to carry out these services for you.
+This is why additional tests outside of an enhanced community service are either paid for locally or charged individually.
+The setting up of local and regional services allows for local CCGs to pay your professional to carry out many of these services for you.

 Click below to read about the individual services available with a broad description of how they work.